heathermiller/scala-dataflow/docs/flow-pool-pseudo.md

 	  }

 	def check(b: Block, idx: Int, curobj: Object, nextobj: Object)
-      // This check is done implicitly in the real code if (idx > LASTELEMPOS) return false
+      // The check on the index is done implicitly in the real code if (idx > LASTELEMPOS) return false
 	  else curobj match {
 	    elem: Elem =>